 The ability to communicate effectively with patients, demonstrating appropriate interpersonal skills, is essential to safe and effective patient care.
 Step 2 CS is intended to determine whether physicians seeking an initial license to practice medicine in the United States, regardless of country of origin, can communicate effectively with patients.
 The standardized patients assess communication skills, interpersonal skills, and English-speaking skills via carefully developed rating scales, for which SPs have participated in intensive training.

 Your ability to document in the patient note the findings from the patient encounter, diagnostic impression, and initial diagnostic studies will be rated by physician raters.
 You will be rated based upon the quality of documentation of important positive and negative findings from the history and physical examination, as well as your listed differential diagnoses and diagnostic assessment plans.
 As is the case with other aspects of Step 2 CS scoring, physician raters receive intensive training and monitoring to ensure consistency and fairness in rating.

 Scoring the Subcomponents

 Examinees are scored in three separate subcomponents: Integrated Clinical Encounter (ICE), Communication and Interpersonal Skills (CIS), and Spoken English Proficiency (SEP).
 Each of the three subcomponents must be passed in a single administration in order to achieve a passing performance on Step 2 CS.

-The CIS subcomponent includes assessment of the important communication skills of fostering the relationship, gathering information, providing information, helping the patient make decisions, and supporting emotions.
+The CIS subcomponent includes assessment of the patient-centered communication skills of fostering the relationship, gathering information, providing information, helping the patient make decisions, and supporting emotions.
 CIS performance is assessed by the standardized patients, who record these skills using a checklist based on observable behaviors.

 Examinees demonstrate the ability to foster the relationship by listening attentively, showing interest in the patient as a person, and by demonstrating genuineness, caring, concern, and respect.

-Skills in gathering information are demonstrated by establishing a chronology of the primary problem, including any additional concerns of the patient, and by encouraging the patient to explain the situation in his/her own words and in a manner relevant to the situation at hand, and by developing an understanding of the expectations and priorities of the patient and/or how the health issue has affected the patient.
+Skills in gathering information are demonstrated by use of open-ended techniques that encourage the patient to explain the situation in his/her own words and in a manner relevant to the situation at hand, and by developing an understanding of the expectations and priorities of the patient and/or how the health issue has affected the patient.